 Christina Kitchens is the principal and managing partner of 3P Energy Capital.
-She launched this platform after seeing fundamental, pervading shifts in energy capital, and recognizing the opportunities and need for alternative capital.
-She leads the firm’s strategic focus in energy alternative capital, business development and in its advisory services, products and engagements.
-Having in-depth knowledge of energy commercial banks, private creditors, specialized funds and private equity, she focuses the firm’s products and services to create meaningful value where and when needed most.
+She launched this platform after seeing fundamental, pervading shifts in energy capital, and recognizing the opportunities and need for alternative capital and strategic advisory.
+She leads the firm’s energy alternative capital group, business development, ESG services and advisory.

 Mr. Belton is Chairman and CEO of ZeoGas LLC, as well as advising boards and CEOs on fundamental strategic initiatives, operational and financial restructuring, business architecture, board and diversity and inclusion objectives.
 Mr. Belton has routinely formed leadership teams that built organizational value and improved strategic, financial, and operational vitality, typically in circumstances with a high sense of urgency.
 Mr. Belton has served as Chairman, Director, CEO, COO and restructuring adviser for nearly a dozen organizations, including public and sponsor-backed companies.
 As the principal executive, he has recruited executive teams who individually and collectively possess not only the requisite technical skills but also the character and ethics to operate as a team.